 - a sibling, half-sibling or step-siblings; or

 2. When will Canada’s border open for international travel?

-No one really knows the answer to this question.
-Canadian Prime Minister, Justin Trudeau, suggested that at least 75% of the population should be vaccinated to consider lifting the travel ban.
-Currently, over 55% of the Canadian population has received at least one dose of a COVID-19 vaccine.
+Canadian Prime Minister, Justin Trudeau, originally suggested that at least 75% of the population should be vaccinated to consider lifting the travel ban.
+As of September 7, 2021, the borders were opened to all travellers who have been fully vaccinated with an approved vaccine.

 3. Can I still apply for a Canadian visa?

 Yes, you can.
 Canada is still accepting and processing visa applications.
 However, the IRCC is currently prioritizing applications from Canadians and permanent residents returning to the country as well as vulnerable groups and work permits for essential workers such as nurses and farmworkers.
 This means that no definite processing times can be determined but the IRCC stated that they are “trying to process (all applications) as quickly as possible.”